kaka2634/Design-Pattern/README.md

 ## Singleton Pattern
 The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

+## Command Pattern
+The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations